NoahLeu/gesture_based_visual_presentation/README.md

 This project is a web application that allows users to stream a live augmented reality presentation of their webcam using gesture tracking.
 The application is streaming video from the user's webcam and using a machine learning model to track the user's hand gestures.
 The user can choose between different 3D models to display on the screen and can control the model's position, rotation, and scale using their hand gestures.
 This project is based on the mediapipe library and the hand tracking module.
 The 3D models are loaded using the D3.js library.

+The project is still in development and is not yet ready for production.

 ## Getting Started

 ### Prerequisites